 Earthpushers

-ARTIST: Jeremy Leatinu’u
+Artist: Jeremy Leatinu’u

-REGION: Oceania
+Location: Oceania

-NOMINATED BY: Kelly Carmichael
+Researcher: Kelly Carmichael

 Jeremy Leatinu’u is an artist of Samoan and Maori heritage who makes art works that subtly intervene in the places we live.
 His performative-based practice makes visible the spaces, interactions and social structures that constitute urban places.
 His practice has a deceptive simplicity, yet his art works engage with complex histories and pose conflicting questions regarding societal order, global mobility and the precariousness of marginalised lives.
 Earthpushers (2017) was a performative and participatory art work developed for the 2017 edition of Sculpture on the Gulf on Waiheke Island.
 Leatinu’u created his work around the ferry ride to Waiheke, which provides transportation for commuters to Auckland city, and for hundreds of tourists each day to visit the Island.
 Earthpushers invited people to pick up a small bag of soil from the Auckland ferry terminal and contemplate the idea of transporting earth over water and from one place to another, in this case from Auckland to Waiheke.
 Along with the small bag of soil participants were given a flyer with information on the project and the concepts behind its creation.
 Once transported, the bags were left at a marked drop-off point on the Matiatia Bay foreshore.